skrub-data/skrub-tutorials/README.md

 will be made available.

 ## Setting up a local environment

+### Finding the material
+Following any of the following commands should let you open a Jupyter lab or notebook instance in the root of the folder.
+Then, you will find all the course material as notebooks in `content/notebooks`, and only the exercises in `content/exercises`.

+All the datasets are made available to the notebooks by cloning the repo.

 ### Using pixi
 The easiest way to set up the environment is by installing and using [pixi](https://pixi.sh/latest/installation/).
 Follow the platform-specific